Pacific & Santa Cruz Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 PetVet respects your privacy and is committed to protecting your personal information.
 Please see our privacy notice for additional information about our data practices.

-Pacific and Santa Cruz Veterinary Specialists is thrilled to invite a Full-Time Overnight Emergency Veterinarian to join our team of dedicated veterinary professionals.
-At Pacific and Santa Cruz, we foster a unique, supportive culture where collaboration, mutual respect, and enjoying our work environment are key values.
+At Pacific and Santa Cruz Veterinary Specialists, we foster a unique, supportive culture where collaboration, mutual respect, and enjoying our work environment are key values.
 We believe in making a difference for our patients and clients while genuinely enjoying the company of our colleagues.

 Santa Cruz, CA, is nestled between the stunning Pacific coastline and lush redwood forests, is a dynamic city known for its laid-back lifestyle, active outdoor scene, and thriving tech, education, and creative industries.
 Whether you're surfing in the morning, hiking scenic trails, or enjoying local art and culture, Santa Cruz offers a unique blend of relaxation and opportunity.
 Join us and become part of a community that values sustainability, diversity, and work-life balance!